userstyles-world/userstyles.world/docs/terms-of-service.md

 ## GUIDELINES FOR REVIEWS

 We may provide you areas on the Site to leave reviews or ratings.
 When posting a review, you must comply with the following criteria:

-(1) you should have firsthand experience with the content being reviewed; (2) your reviews should not contain offensive profanity, or abusive, racist, offensive, or hate language; (3) your reviews should not contain discriminatory references based on religion, race, gender, national origin, age, marital status, sexual orientation, or disability;
+1. You should have firsthand experience with the content being reviewed;
+2. Your reviews should not contain offensive profanity, or abusive, racist, offensive, or hate language;
+3. Your reviews should not contain discriminatory references based on religion, race, gender, national origin, age, marital status, sexual orientation, or disability;
-(4) your reviews should not contain references to illegal activity; (5) you should not be affiliated with competitors if posting negative reviews; (6) you should not make any conclusions as to the legality of conduct; (7) you may not post any false or misleading statements; (8) you may not organize a campaign encouraging others to post reviews, whether positive or negative.
+4. Your reviews should not contain references to illegal activity;
+5. You should not be affiliated with competitors if posting negative reviews;
+6. You should not make any conclusions as to the legality of conduct;
+7. You may not post any false or misleading statements;
+8. You may not organize a campaign encouraging others to post reviews, whether positive or negative.

 We may accept, reject, or remove reviews in our sole discretion.
 We have absolutely no obligation to screen reviews or to delete reviews, even if anyone considers reviews objectionable or inaccurate.
 Reviews are not endorsed by us, and do not necessarily represent our opinions or the views of any of our affiliates or partners.